 – The distances to urban areas are also increasing and we find our self’s deeper and deeper into the back country of Colorado.

-Today breakfast is not included in the budget, however we stop at a beautiful little cafe in a tiny little mountain town where we have book a table for the group.
-Lunch and dinner will be served.
+Today we stop at a beautiful little cafe in a tiny little mountain town where we have booked a table for the group.
+All meals including this will be included inn the price.

 – Today is a short but stunning drive as we cross over one of our favorite mountain pass and end up in one of the most beautiful mountain towns.

 – We also stop at a famous ghost town and explore the area.